 What You Do:

 - Cut out a piece of cardboard about nine or ten inches long and four inches wide.
-Note: The length of the cardboard can be customized for the length of your child's name.
+Note: The length of the cardboard can be customized depending on the length of your child's name.
 If her name is very long, you might want to consider using a nickname.

-- Write your child's name in big bubble letters on the cardboard, with a little space between each letter.
+- Write your child's name in big bubble letters on the cardboard, leaving a little space between each letter.

 - Ask your child to fill in the letters completely with glue.

-- Let it dry and then shake off the extra materials over a waste basket.
+- Shake off the extra materials over a waste basket.